My page

 • Additionally, there is one official food drive known as "Feds Feeding Families.

-Process to Apply as a Private or Unofficial Organization
+Process to Apply as a Private Organization

-We appreciate your interest in establishing a Private or Unofficial Organization (PO) to contribute positively to our Air Force community.
+We appreciate your interest in establishing a Private or Organization (PO) to contribute positively to our Air Force community.
 To ensure a smooth application process, we have outlined the steps for your organization to follow:

 Step 1: Familiarize Yourself with Regulations